sfigg/commercialization-public/docset/manufacture/sxs/system-builder-deployment-of-windows-10-for-desktop-editions.md

 2. Click the *Desktop tile* to show the desktop and you should see the Sysprep window.

-3. Verify your changes which you’ve stated in the answer file (see manufacturer name, support phone number” and other customizations).
+3. Verify your changes which you’ve stated in the answer file (see manufacturer name, support phone number and other customizations).

     ![Sysprep](images/Sysprep.png)